roberto-a-uribe/PowerShell-Showcase/README.md

 # PowerShell-Showcase

-Just sharing some of the useful powershell commands scripts that I have used for monitoring systems and active directory.
+In this showcase portfolio, I highlight a collection of practical PowerShell command scripts I’ve used for system monitoring, Active Directory management, and other administrative services—demonstrating their benefits, output options, and real‑world use cases.

 ### [Monitoring Windows Servers scripts](https://github.com/roberto-a-uribe/PowerShell-Showcase/tree/main/Server-Mon)